delavina/payload-ecom-temp/README.md

 ### To Do 📋

-- [ ] Duplicate Check Hook - Prevent multiple purchases
+- [ ] Duplicate Check Hook - Prevent multiple purchases of digital products ?!

 ### Future

-- [ ] Add polar.sh as payment option on top of the existing
+- [ ] Consider polar.sh as payment option on top of the existing
-- [ ] Connect uploadthing or other service as media storage
+- [ ] Connect uploadthing as media storage
+- [ ] Add storage bucket for downloadable files
 - [ ] ...